KirilDev/flutter-lists/README.md

-# The Flutter Lists Widgets
+# The Flutter Lists Widgets App
-Here I leave a list of what I learned from the official Flutter documentation.
+Flutter Application with list that I learned from Flutter Docs